All Episodes

 If it was a Republican, I think he'd feel differently.

-Biden says foreign leaders, this is the most arrogant statement, and I don't even believe it.
+Biden says, foreign leaders, this is the most arrogant statement, and I don't even believe it.

 He's now saying his campaign isn't 24 hours old, and he's putting his foot in his mouth already.

-Because I don't think there are a lot of world leaders that looked on favorably.
+I mean, if he thinks this much of himself, then he's a bit delusional because I don't think there are a lot of world leaders that looked on favorably.

-And I know there's a lot of appeasement socialist leftist governments in the world, so I I concede that point.
+And I know there's a lot of appeasement socialist leftist governments in the world.

 Maybe they won't talk about annihilating America anymore.